Bacharam

 Bacharam is a village in Rangareddy district in Telangana, India.
 It falls under Hayathnagar mandal.
 It is closer to the Outer Ring Road, Hyderabad.

+The village has a British-era fort and the temples.

 Geography

 Bacharam is a village in Telangana State, Rangareddy District, Hayathnagar Mandal.
-Which is 14.8 km from its Mandal with an area extant of 744 hectare, well protected with hills and forests.
+It is 14.8 km from its Mandal with an area extant of 744 hectare, well protected with hills and forests.
 Now ORR (Outer Ring Road) is main geographical attraction to this village.